-Here, the Property is already appropriated to public use by conservation easements.
+Here, the Property is already appropriated to public use by a conservation easement.
 (CCP §1240.055(a)(3).)
 DWR has made no assertion that its proposed use is a more necessary public use.
 It asserts the Big Notch Project is a compatible use and will not unreasonably interfere with or impair continuance of the conservation easements' public use as it exists or may reasonably be expected to exist in the future.
-But it does not appear DWR has supplied detail to the Commission in its staff report or elsewhere as to the nature of the conservation easements or their specific terms and objectives.
+However, it has not obtained a requisite compatibility determination, nor so far as the Owner knows, has it even sought one.
+Nor does it appear DWR has even supplied detail to the Commission as to the nature of the conservation easement or its specific terms and objectives.
 (And this is particularly troubling given the prior written submissions of USFWS, which raised concerns about the lack of review and analysis of compatibility that has occurred to date.)
-Therefore, the Commission lacks sufficient evidence to evaluate DWR's claims.